 One of the main reasons they fled to the Netherlands was because the Dutch were more accepting of their religious practices.
 The Dutch Republic (Republiek der Zeven Verenigde Nederlanden) certainly seemed more appealing than the disparaging eyes and unwavering religious beliefs of the English.

-They actually went to Amsterdam first, where it all was going smoothly for a while.
+The pilgrims actually went to Amsterdam first, where it all was going smoothly for a while.
 After spreading out to live in Leiden and building new lives, the Pilgrims realised they were changing too much.
 Worse: they were losing their religion (cue the lamenting tones of R.E.M).
-They were grateful for everything given to them here, but were struggling to adapt to the Dutch culture, which was now too liberal for their liking.
-William Bradford, Plymouth’s faithful Pilgrim and Colony governer, said they were being:
+They were grateful for everything given to them here but were struggling to adapt to the Dutch culture, which was now too liberal for their liking.
+William Bradford, Plymouth’s faithful Pilgrim and Colony governor, said they were being “…drawn away by evil examples into extravagance and dangerous courses.”

 Jeez.
 He really didn’t agree with the ‘immoral’ Dutch ways.
 So, fearing this would be the end of their congregation if they didn’t move on, the Pilgrims decided to head to America.